 By using a philosophy of working from large to small, you achieve two things.
-First, the overall look and feel of the image is set on the right road from the start and is always being refined.
-Second, how the larger objects look, give the context for how the smaller objects they contain look.
-We need the larger objects to be set first, so we can make the correct decisions when we work on the smaller objects.
-Using this principle, the most common starting point is getting the sky to ground relationship correct first, then sub-dividing the ground into its major components and so on.
-Working our way down by object size, the larger object dictating how the smaller object looks.
+First, the overall look and feel of the photograph is set on the right road from the start and is always being refined.
+Second, how the larger objects look, give the context for how the smaller objects they contain must look.
+We need the larger objects to be set first, so we can make the correct decisions when working on the smaller objects.
+Using these principles, the most common starting point is getting the sky to ground relationship correct first, then sub-dividing the ground into its major components.
+Working our way down by object size, the larger object dictating how the smaller objects look.

 Think of the Photoshop workflow being the same as a sculptor.
 The Italian sculptor Michelangelo would start with a solid block of marble.
-Sculpting the main forms of the statue of David first.
+Sculpting the main forms of the statue first.
 It would be impossible for him to work on the hand details first, before the major body forms were created.
 Principles that are also valid in all the works of old master painters; we can use the same methods in our Photoshop workflow.
-When the image is near completion we can polish all the details, so they sparkle with life, yet remain looking correct within the whole cohesive image; polished for maximum quality and definition relative to their distance and location in the landscape.
+When the photograph is near completion we can polish all the details, so they all sparkle full of life, yet remain looking correct within the context of the whole cohesive photograph; polished for maximum quality and definition relative to their distance and location in the landscape photograph.